let-userName-Brian/let-username-Brian/README.md

 ### 🌱 I’m currently learning Angular and Redux!
 ### 🔭 About me:
 I work for the Space Force and Silicon Mountain Technologies so the majority of my workflow is done through GitLab.
-However, I try to build at least two
+However, I try to build some
-CRUD apps a month using GitHub for my workflow!
+CRUD apps each month using GitHub for my workflow!
 I enjoy working with other developers on various things so feel free to reach out to me to collaborate!

 ## 📫 Want to see more and reach out?
 Check out my [Portfolio](https://www.brian-hardy.dev)!